kaihendry/dabase.com/content/blog/private-subnets.md

 ---
 title: Why Private Subnets?
 date: 2022-03-29T09:23:55+08:00
-description: There is no need for complex network topologies anymore
+description: There is little need for complex network topologies anymore
 ---

 Architectures with Private subnets are a relic of [Three tier